Denji-1/PongBoard/README.md

 - **Two-Player Mode**: Compete against a friend using separate keyboard controls.
 - **Pause and Resume**: Toggle between pausing and resuming the game.
 - **Game Mode Toggle**: Switch between Single Player and Two Player modes dynamically.
-- **Score Tracking**: Tracks the score for each player and ends the game at a set score limit (default: 10).
+- **Score Tracking**: Tracks the score for each player and ends the game at a set score limit.

 ## Controls